LNH-team/dspico-hardware/README.md

 - I2C
 - x2 GPIO
 - SWD (debug)

 ![development port](dspico-artwork-design/others/dev-port-pinout.png)

 As for the power it can provide to peripherals, it is:
-- 3V3 (up to 50mA)
+- 3.3 V (up to 50 mA)

-The pitch between pins of this port is 2.54 mm so some connectors can be soldered (as long as it does not interfere with the rest of the DSpico mechanics).
-Such as male/female header.
+The pitch between pins of this port is 2.54 mm such that some connectors can be soldered (as long as it does not interfere with the rest of the DSpico mechanics).
+For example a male or female header.

 ![DSpico-dev-port](dspico-artwork-design/photos/dev-port-photo.png)
 ## 👥 Contributions